MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-system-oversight.md

 - If there are occasional spikes in the level of usage, use of [autoscale](../enterprise/service-premium-auto-scale.md) with [Power BI Premium Gen 2](../enterprise/service-premium-concepts.md) is recommended.
 It will scale up capacity resources for 24 hours, then scale them back down to normal levels (provided that sustained activity isn't present).
 Manage autoscale cost by constraining the maximum number of v-cores, and/or with spending limits set in Azure (because autoscale is supported by the Azure Power BI Embedded service).
 Due to the pricing model, autoscale is best suited to handle occasional unplanned increases in usage.
 - For Azure data sources, co-locate them in the same region as your Power BI tenant whenever possible.
 It will avoid incurring [Azure egress charges](https://azure.microsoft.com/pricing/details/bandwidth/), which are minimal, but at scale can be considerable.

-## Security and data protection
+## Security, information protection, and data loss protection

-Security and data protection are joint responsibilities among all content creators, consumers, as well as administrators.
+Security, information protection, and data loss protection (DLP) are joint responsibilities among all content creators, consumers, as well as administrators.
 That's no small task because there's sensitive information everywhere: personal data, customer data, or customer-authored data, protected health information, intellectual property, proprietary organizational information, just to name a few.
 Governmental, industry, and contractual regulations may have a big impact on the [governance](powerbi-adoption-roadmap-governance.md) guidelines and policies that you create related to security.

 The [Power BI security whitepaper](whitepaper-powerbi-security.md) is an excellent resource for understanding the breadth of considerations, including aspects that Microsoft manages.
 This section will introduce several topics that customers are responsible for managing.